 - The company is a tax resident in Singapore for the relevant basis year

 - Tax has been paid or is payable on the same income in the foreign jurisdiction and

 - The income is subject to taxation in Singapore

 Singapore is one of the most favorable tax jurisdictions in the world.
 With a low headline tax rate and generous tax exemption and incentives, companies in Singapore can greatly reduce tax expenses.
 Furthermore, the tax exemption on capital gains and dividends ensures that shareholders benefit more from their investments.

-Finally, the Singapore government’s effort to sign Avoidance of Double Taxation agreements allow for companies to establish in Singapore and expand internationally without the burden of paying extra taxes on foreign sourced income.
+Finally, the Singapore government’s effort to sign Avoidance of Double Taxation Agreements allow companies to establish in Singapore and expand internationally without the burden of paying extra taxes on foreign-sourced income.